1. Introduction to Hybrid Bible Journaling

 Use a three ring binder and regular lined notebook paper.
 The Stone Soup for Five website uses it as a prayer journal.
 Consider the use of page protectors to slip bulky items into the notebook.

 Use any notebook.
 This image uses a smash book.
 They are rather inexpensive and can be purchased at hobby stores or even on Amazon.
-Smash books became a popular trend in 2013 as you can read in my blog post.
+Smash books became a popular trend in 2013 as you can read about Smash Books on this page.

 Midori Travelers Notebooks have become popular in 2015.
 These notebooks are can be customized.
 I found this Youtube video to be helpful to see how the notebooks are put together with an elastic band.
 Here is a link to the books available on Amazon.
 Also try researching for "bullet journaling."
 In addition, there is a trend towards documenting faith in calendar format and these notebooks can be customized to include calendar pages.